abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_PIM_Admin_Approval.md

 3. In the **Privileged Identity Management | Quick start** window, in the middle pane under **Tasks**, select **Approve requests**.

 4. In the **Approve requests | Microsoft Entra roles** window, in the **Requests for role activations** section, select the check box to the left of the Global Administrator request from Patti Fernandez, and then select the **Approve** button.

+	>**Note:** Wait for a while if the requests haven’t appeared yet.
+Since it may take some time, you can proceed with the next exercise and come back later to check here.

 5. In the **Approve Request** pane that appears on the right-side of the screen, enter **PIM testing** in the **Justification** field and then select **Confirm**.